aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-odt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSB to ODT</h2>

+XLSB is a binary file format used by Microsoft Excel to store spreadsheet data.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+ODT is an open document format used by OpenOffice and LibreOffice applications.
+It is a text document format that is used to store documents in a standard format.
+Converting XLSB to ODT allows users to open and edit the spreadsheet data in OpenOffice and LibreOffice applications.

+<h2>How Aspose.Total Helps for XLSB to ODT Conversion</h2>
-For a Python developer, who is trying to add a XLSB to ODT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and ODT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including XLSB and ODT files.
+It helps Python developers to automate the conversion process from XLSB to ODT.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSB file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API provides a wide range of features to manipulate spreadsheets.
+It allows developers to read, write, convert and print spreadsheets without using Microsoft Excel.
+It supports a variety of file formats including XLSB, XLSX, XLSM, XLS, CSV, HTML, ODS, PDF, and many more.
+It also provides features to work with charts, pivot tables, shapes, and other objects.

+Aspose.Words for Python via .NET API is a powerful Word processing API that helps developers to create, read, write, convert and print Word documents without using Microsoft Word.
+It supports a variety of file formats including DOC, DOCX, ODT, HTML, PDF, and many more.
+It also provides features to work with tables, lists, images, hyperlinks, and other objects.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLSB to ODT.
+It provides a wide range of features to manipulate spreadsheets and Word documents.
+It also supports a variety of file formats and provides features to work with charts, pivot tables, shapes, tables, lists, images, hyperlinks, and other objects.

 {{% /blocks/products/pf/feature-page-summary %}}